kumi-minh-nguyen/nlk_local_demo/nlb/README.md

   - Update `LBIP1` and `LBIP2` in playbook and inventory file (playbook.yml && hosts)

+- Modify the network range in Vagrant file to match with your network if you use vagrant as well.

 ## Provisioning

 - Bring up the VM by command below: